CedarvilleCyber/RedTeamVault/5. CPTC Prep/2025 Training Plan.md

 As we train, we will go through multiple HTB machines at once to simulate the experience of hacking an interconnected network.
 Make sure you take notes and ***fill out the report as you go***.

 Team members should familiarize themselves with the best online resources.
-We collected some in [[Additional Valuable Resources]].
+We collected some in [[Valuable Resources]].
 - USE THESE RESOURCES when you practice and when we compete.
 ## Phishing Inject
 https://github.com/dafthack/MailSniper